jyoti2728/DP-Assignment/Findings and  Conclusion.md

    **How to decide the height and width of box?**
      1) Start with plotting all the ports coordinates to observe the proximity of one port with another so that we do not include the demand of other ports.

-    The green one is the Long Beach Port and black ones are other ports whose harbor use is not defined.
+    The green one is the Long Beach Port and black ones are other ports whose **harbor use** are not defined.
     ![image](https://github.com/jyoti2728/DP-Assignment/assets/170928275/714961b4-3ac0-4996-b204-d3ecd7d6d305)

     If we zoom it a little bit to clearly see the bounding box boundaries: